H-BlaZe/iuat-x/README.md

 1. **Download the Extension**

-   Download the `.crx` file from the [release page](https://github.com/H-BlaZe/iuat-x/releases/) on GitHub..
+   Download the `iuatx-<version>.zip` file from the [release page](https://github.com/H-BlaZe/iuat-x/releases/) on GitHub..

 2. **Install the Extension in Chrome**

    - Open Chrome and go to `chrome://extensions/`.
    - Enable **Developer mode** by toggling the switch in the top right corner.
-   - Drag and drop the `.crx` file into the Chrome Extensions page.
+   - Drag and drop the `.zip` file into the Chrome Extensions page.
    - Confirm the installation by clicking **Add Extension** when prompted.

 3. **Accessing the Extension**